Lobbying begins anew for FBI headquarters as GSA considers its options

 “A new modern headquarters with enhanced security standards, which we can offer in Maryland, will allow the FBI to best meet its law enforcement mission today and decades into the future.
 We also welcome the thousands of jobs and economic benefits that this opportunity would bring,” Maryland Gov. Larry Hogan (R) said in a statement earlier this week.

-Rep. Anthony G. Brown (D-Md.) said Trump’s loss to President Biden cleared the way to relaunch the FBI relocation project, which Trump had sidelined days before a new site was announced.
-The top contenders were believed to be Landover or Greenbelt, Md., Springfield, Va., or the District.
+Rep. Anthony G. Brown (D-Md.) said Trump’s loss to Joe Biden cleared the way to relaunch the FBI relocation project, which Trump had sidelined days before a new site was announced.
+The top contenders were believed to be Landover or Greenbelt, Md.; Springfield, Va.; or the District.

 “Let’s just get it back on track,” Brown said in an interview Friday.
 “That’s not a difficult lift, with Trump out of the way.”

-Brown said once the GSA analysis is complete, “Team Maryland” will launch a full lobbying effort to secure the headquarters, involving the congressional delegation — led by House Majority Leader Steny H. Hoyer (D-Md.) — Hogan and state lawmakers.
+Brown said once the GSA analysis is complete, “team Maryland” will launch a full lobbying effort to secure the headquarters, involving the congressional delegation — led by House Majority Leader Steny H. Hoyer (D-Md.) — as well as Hogan and state lawmakers.

 The proposed Landover site, which is in Brown’s district, provides easy transportation ties to the Interstate 495 portion of the Capital Beltway and a Metro stop, Brown said.
 Unlike the Springfield location, he said, Landover’s 86 acres do not require razing buildings or relocating people.